 - 1. If you know the current password, but want to disable password checking, follow the procedure for changing the password.
 When Setup prompts for the new password, simply press [ENTER].
 You will see a message indicating that the password is disabled. - 2.
-If you do not know the current password, the CMOS must be cleared by removing the battery for a while and then re-installing it back. \This will clear all user-defined BIOS Setup options.
+If you do not know the current password, the CMOS must be cleared by cleared by the Clear CMOS jumper (Refer to the Installation Guide).
+This will clear all user-defined BIOS Setup options.